alterakey/trueseeing/README.md

 #### File Formats

-To define a new file format, implement `trueseeing.api.FileFormatHandler` and advertise the format you support.
+To define new file formats, implement `trueseeing.api.FileFormatHandler` and advertise them.

 The following class will provide APK file support, for example: